lucaskjaero/lucas-kjaero-website/content/parts/author.md

 title: author
 ---

-**Lucas Kjaero-Zhang** I'm a committed data scientist with a strong technical background and a broadly focused undergraduate education.
-I will use technically sound data analysis with an eye to what makes the data important.
-I was a fellow at Carnegie Mellon analyzing traffic data, and have worked on projects in diverse areas such as stock trading algorithms and Mandarin Chinese.
-Our team's stock trading algorithm made $10,000 (virtual) in the first week of testing.
+**Lucas Kjaero-Zhang** I'm a full stack engineer with a focus on data and a broad variety of experience.
+I will build robust systems that effectively collect and clean your data.
+I have worked at enterprise scale for two years, and have worked on roles in diverse areas such as application development, devops, and quality.
+The application I maintained and improved has performed over 1 million deployments, and I know that because I built the metrics pipeline for it.
 I'm passionate about bringing valuable and actionable insights from your data.
-I work best with teams.
-I look forward to working with you.